arangodb/docs/3.11/aql/operations-update.md

   } IN users OPTIONS { mergeObjects: false }
 ```

-Contrary, the following query will merge the contents of the `name` attribute in the
+Contrary, the following query merges the contents of the `name` attribute in the
 original document with the value specified in the query:

 ```aql